Environmental Justice and Environmental Racism

 Get involved

-To inform the development of the national strategy, Environment and Climate Change Canada (ECCC) is conducting a series of engagement activities.
-These activities represent a significant part of the policy development process, both in principle and in the specific context of the requirements of the National Strategy Respecting Environmental Racism and Environmental Justice Act.
-It is important to ensure that the intended purpose of the Strategy reflects the needs and perspectives of stakeholders and partners who may be affected.
-To achieve this, ECCC will engage with a broad audience during the next consultation phase of strategy development.
-The following documents include information and questions to prompt discussions about environmental justice.
+To inform the development of the Strategy, Environment and Climate Change Canada (ECCC) conducted a series of engagement activities.
+These activities represented a significant part of the policy development process, both in principle and in the specific context of the requirements of the National Strategy Respecting Environmental Racism and Environmental Justice Act.
+It is important that the intended purpose of the Strategy reflects the needs and perspectives of stakeholders and partners who may be affected.
+It also takes into account the roles, authorities, and broader priorities of the federal government.
+To further achieve this, ECCC will continue to engage with a broad audience during the next consultation phase of strategy development.
+The following documents linked below include information and questions to prompt discussions about environmental justice.
+While the engagement period for these activities has closed, they can still be reviewed for information:

 - Foundation 1: Environmental justice